 As it is with your hair, your cuticle should be cared for as well.
 When you do not take good care of your cuticle, you’ll end up having issues with them.

-1. Dip cracked peely dry cuticle in warm water always.
+- Dip cracked or peeling dry cuticles in warm water always.
 This helps to soften the skin around the cuticle and helps the blood to flow well.

-2. When the cuticle has absorbed moisture, use either a wooden cuticle pusher to push the ingrown cuticle back to their original position.
-If you must use metal cuticle pusher, be sure to sterilize before use.
+- When the cuticle has absorbed moisture, use either a wooden cuticle pusher to push the ingrown cuticle back to its original position.
+If you must use a metal cuticle pusher, be sure to sterilize it before use.

-3. Never you cut or trim your cuticle as this might cause injury to your cuticle, thereby acting as a breeding ground for bacteria infection.
+- Never cut or trim your cuticle as this might cause injury to your cuticle, thereby acting as a breeding ground for bacterial infection.

-4. Be sure to moisturize your cuticle either with olive oil, cuticle cream or cuticle oil every day at least 3 times a day.
+- Be sure to moisturize your cuticle either with olive oil, cuticle cream, or cuticle oil every day at least 3 times a day.